dsidavis/RFundamentals/Subsetting.md

 # Subsetting in R

 Subsetting starts with vectors.
-As we explored, there is a [hierarchy](VectorHierarchy.md) of  vector types in R.
+As we explored, there is a [hierarchy](VectorHierarchy.html) of  vector types in R.

-There are several ways to subset a vector
+There are several ways to subset a vector.

 General rule of thumb.